• Maintaining denture hygiene is critical to oral health. It also prolongs the life of your dentures.

 Remove plaque and food debris

-If you use denture adhesives, you should remove any remaining adhesive from the dentures and your gum tissue.
+If you use denture adhesives, remove any remaining adhesive from both the dentures and your gum tissue.
 You can usually peel the adhesive from the denture instead of having to brush it off.
-Using a brush is effective, but the adhesive will get stuck in the bristles and you'll have a second mess to clean.
+Using a brush is effective, but the adhesive can get stuck in the bristles, resulting in a second mess to clean.

 Do the same for any adhesive that is left on your gum tissue.
 Remove the adhesive with your fingers and then use a mouth rinse if desired.

-After you take out your dentures, you'll need to remove all the loose food particles and dental plaque.
-Use a soft denture brush and warm water and gently scrub your dentures.
+After removing your dentures, gently remove all loose food particles and dental plaque.
+Use a soft denture brush and warm water, and gently scrub your dentures.
 You can also use a solution of either baking soda or salt, which will help clean the dentures while brushing.
-In addition, there are many over-the-counter products that aid in removing plaque and stains from dentures.
+Additionally, there are numerous over-the-counter products available to aid in removing plaque and stains from dentures.

 If you have implant-retained dentures, you will also need to spend some time cleaning your dental implants.
-Soft-bristle toothbrush and water are best to gently clean around each implant.
-Without the proper care, implants can become infected, which could lead to losing the entire implant.
+A soft-bristled toothbrush and water are best for gently cleaning around each implant.
+Without proper care, implants can become infected, which could lead to the loss of the entire implant.

 Soak overnight in denture solution

-Anytime you aren't wearing your dentures, they should be placed in a glass of water.
+Anytime you are not wearing your dentures, they should be placed in a glass of water.
 Plain water is acceptable, but you can also use a denture cleanser overnight.
-Dentures cleaning tablets dissolve in water and help remove stains, plaque, and bad bacteria.
+Denture cleaning tablets dissolve in water, helping to remove stains, plaque, and harmful bacteria.

-Leaving your denture out of your mouth and out of water for long periods of time will cause the denture to dry out.
+Leaving your denture out of your mouth and out of water for extended periods can cause it to dry out.
 It can start to shrink and warp, and will no longer fit.
-There is no way to fix a denture after this happens - you must have a new one made.
+There is no way to repair a denture after this happens; you must have a new one made.

 Visit a dentist for professional cleaning

-You may think you don't need to see a dental professional if you have complete dentures, but that's not the case.
+You may think you do not need to see a dental professional if you have complete dentures, but that is not the case.
 You should visit your dentist at least once per year so they can check the fit of your dentures and the health of your gums.
 Dentists also do oral cancer exams, so even though you might not have any natural teeth, dental visits are still important.

 Consequences of not cleaning your dentures

-If you don't clean your dentures properly, it won't take long to notice the negative consequences.
-Plus, you will likely have to see your dentist to resolve the issue.
+If you do not clean your dentures properly, it will not take long to notice the negative consequences.
+Additionally, you will likely need to visit your dentist to resolve the issue.

 Fungal infection

 Improper home care can cause a fungal infection in your mouth.
-It's also referred to as candida or thrush.
-When it appears in the mouth, we call it denture stomatitis.
-We all have a form of candida present in our mouths.
-Poor homecare causes the candida to amass to higher levels, eventually causing thrush.
+It is also referred to as candida or thrush.
+When it appears in the mouth, it is called denture stomatitis.
+We all have a form of Candida present in our mouths.
+Poor home care allows Candida to accumulate to higher levels, eventually leading to thrush.

 If you have denture stomatitis, you will notice a red area under the denture.
 You may also see redness in the corners of your lips.
-Fungal infections will cause you to have bad breath or halitosis.
+Fungal infections can cause bad breath, also known as halitosis.
 With better care, the fungal infection usually resolves on its own.
 However, your dentist may prescribe a medication to quicken the healing process.

 Mouth sores

 If left untreated, fungal infections can turn into mouth ulcers or sores.
-These are painful and you'll need to see your dentist to determine if a denture adjustment is needed while the areas heal.
-Most often though, a mouth sore will go away as soon as the denture is cleaned and the areas have had time to heal.
+These are painful, and you will need to see your dentist to determine if a denture adjustment is needed while the areas heal.
+Most often, though, a mouth sore will go away as soon as the denture is cleaned and the areas have had time to heal.

 FAQ